JeodC/PortMaster-LZWolf/README.md

 These names are delimited by a colon (`:`), so construct like `ECGAMES="GAME1:GAME2:GAME3"` and so on.

+## Config
+The launchscript is set up to use one of two `.cfg` files based on the presence of joysticks.
+You can freely modify button assignments ingame by going to `Options -> Control Setup -> Customize controls` and selecting the `JOY` column.

 ## Mod
 The launcher lists folders as games and looks for `.load.txt` files inside them.
 It uses their information to construct arguments passed to lzwolf or ecwolf, and will not display menu options for any games that are missing data.
 To create a `.load.txt` file, open a text editor and add the following: